BDSM & The DSM

 The Diagnostic and Statistical Manual of the American Psychiatric Association, or DSM, is the official mental illness classification manual in the United States.
 The DSM was first published in 1952 and has gone through five revisions since then.

-Prior to its publication, the United States had no standardized definitions for mental illnesses.
-In the first rendition of the DSM (DSM-I), the American Psychiatric Association created 128 categories of illness with the goal of making a manual that was acceptable to the psychiatric field as a whole, thereby standardizing diagnoses of patients.1
+Prior to its publication, the United States had no standardised definitions for mental illnesses.
+In the first rendition of the DSM (DSM-I), the American Psychiatric Association created 128 categories of illness with the goal of making a manual that was acceptable to the psychiatric field as a whole, thereby standardising diagnoses of patients.

 We’ve taken a look through the five editions of the DSM to provide you with a breakdown of what each says about kink, sexuality, and BDSM.